-- Blackheads are the result of blocked pores, typically caused by a buildup of oils and keratin (skin debris).
+- Blackheads are caused by a buildup of oil, dead skin cells and debris

 Should You Use an Extractor Tool at Home?

 If you have just a few blackheads or if they develop occasionally, yes, using an at-home extractor can be an efficient and cost-effective solution.

 However, if you have widespread moderate to severe blackheads, microcomedones (larger than 2–3 mm) or if the blackheads are accompanied by inflammatory lesions, your best option is to seek professional advice and treatment.

 Before attempting to extract your blackheads, it’s important to know how to use these tools properly, otherwise, you can permanently damage your skin.